uma-pi1/OPIEC/README.md

 1. OPIEC: an OIE corpus containing hundreds of millions of triples.
 2. WikipediaNLP: the entire English Wikipedia with NLP annotations.

+For more details concerning the construction, analysis and statistics of the corpus, read the AKBC paper [*"OPIEC: An Open Information Extraction Corpus*"](https://arxiv.org/pdf/1904.12324.pdf).

 ## Metadata

 There are two corpora that we are releasing: OPIEC and WikipediaNLP.
 In this section, the metadate for the two corpora are described.